Coastal Forces of World War II: Coastal Forces of the United Kingdom

 Coastal Forces was a division of the Royal Navy established during World War II.
 It consisted of small coastal defence craft which the Navy designated with names such as: Motor Launch, High Speed Launch, air-sea rescue, Motor Gun Boat and Motor Torpedo Boat.
 It did not include landing craft, trawlers or purpose-built minesweepers.
 Other Navies operated equivalent boats, but classified and named them somewhat differently.

-This article attempts to pull together, for comparative purposes, some statistics concerning the coastal forces of different navies.
-It starts with the above British definition of "Coastal Forces" and attempts to identify the equivalent boats in other navies.